-If you have an ASP.NET application, see Configure an Azure DevOps Build for ASP.NET Applications.
+If you have an ASP.NET application, see Configure an Azure DevOps build for ASP.NET applications.

 In your Azure DevOps or TFS project, navigate to the YAML file for the pipeline in which to add the Veracode task.

-Click Show assistant.
+Select Show assistant.

 veracode, then select the Veracode Upload and Scan task.